Grzejdziok/deep-learning-group-2/README.md

 Our figure 5 contains the Early-Stop Iteration(Val) and the Accuracy at Early-Stop(test).
 This corresponds to the upper left and upper right of the figure from the paper.
 Important to note is that the early-stopping iteration was chosen at the lowest value of the validation loss.
 The blue, orange, green lines correspond to the conv2, conv4 and conv6 networks.
 Next to the architecture, the specifications of hyperparameters are provided for Conv-2, Conv-4 and Conv-6 respectively; The Adam optimizer with learning rates of 2e-4, 3e-4 and 3e-4; Training iterations 20K, 25K and 30K with minibatches of 60 images; Pruning rates for convolutional layers 10%, 10%, 15%; Pruning rates for fully-connected layers 20%, 20%, 20%; The output layer is pruned at 10%;  Training set of 50K examples; Validation set of 5K randomly examples; Test set of 10K examples; The networks are Glorot-initialized.
 Like Lenet-300-100 a critical hyperparameter is not provided in the paper namely, the normalization parameters applied on the input images before fed to the model.
 Based on the ablation study done in the previous section it is likely that dataset statistics was used.
 The normalization for CIFAR10 used are mean equal to 0.491, 0.482 , 0.447 and std equal to 0.247, 0.243, 0.262.
 Also, the early stopping criterion is not stated in the paper, e.g. whether to choose the smallest loss and stop or stop after the number of when current accuracy > best accuracy happens is larger than tolerence.
 Besides, we only did one total execution because the training time is too long for the conv networks(10 hours for one specific network and we have conv2, conv4 and conv6).
 If we set the execution to 5, we need 150 hours of training and time is not enough.
 We thus choose one execution loop and made the plot, making it very zigzag and not as smooth as the one in the paper.
 These are the reasons we can think of what makes our reproduction not perfectly fit the one in the paper.
 Even still our results fit within the error bounds of the original plot thus supporting the claims made in the paper.

+## 5. Discussion

+## 6. Distribution of the efforts
+Michał Grzejdziak and Sviatoslav Voloshyn were responsible for the experiments described in section 3. while Wei Wei and Amos Yusuf were responsible for the experiments described in section 4.
+Code implementation was a joint effort in which Michał Grzejdziak and Sviatoslav Voloshyn implemented the main training loop for MNIST+Lenet and visualization code for section 3 while Wei Wei and Amos Yusuf implemented the Conv-2/4/6 models, the visualization code for section 4, reviewed the main training loop for MNIST+Lenet and adjusted it for the experiments for Conv-2/4/6+CIFAR10.

 ## References
 <a id="1">[1]</a> Frankle, J., &#38; Carbin, M. (2019).
 The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks. <i>International Conference on Learning Representations</i>. [https://openreview.net/forum?id=rJl-b3RcF7]()